ccxt/ccxt/CONTRIBUTING.md

 - use as much of base functionality as you can, do not reinvent the wheel, nor the bicycle, nor the bicycle wheel
 - respect default argument values in `fetch`-methods, check if `since` and `limit` are `undefined` and do not send them to the exchange, we intentionally use the exchanges' defaults in such cases
 - when implementing a unified method that has some arguments – we can't ignore or miss any of those arguments
+- all structures returned from the unified methods must conform to their specifications from the Manual

 Please, see the following document for new integrations: https://github.com/ccxt/ccxt/wiki/Requirements